 Day 13 - Drive to Manual Antonio National Park

 Spend the day walking the park, seeing lots of monkeys and sloths, and playing on the beautiful beaches.

 Upon arrival in Puerto Viejo, spend the afternoon exploring the town.

 Day 16 – Take a Yoga Class, Explore the Town of Puerto Viejo

 The town of Puerto Viejo, Costa Rica is quite small, but trust us there is so much to see.
-It's such a charming, hippie village with lots of dive bars and nice restaurants.
+It's such a charming village on the Caribbean with a mix of dive bars and nice restaurants.

 Day 17 – Cahuita National Park